Australian Laureate Fellowships

 • additional funding of up to $20,000 per year for use as part of the ambassadorial role to promote women in research.

-ARC dates are indicative and are subject to change.
+These are indicative dates from the ARC and are subject to change

 Notification of Intent (NOI)